Missile guidance: Preset guidance

-Preset guidance

 Preset guidance is the simplest type of missile guidance.
 From the distance and direction of the target, the trajectory of the flight path is determined.
 Before firing, this information is programmed into the missile's guidance system, which, during flight, maneuvers the missile to follow that path.
 All of the guidance components (including sensors such as accelerometers or gyroscopes) are contained within the missile, and no outside information (such as radio instructions) is used.
 An example of a missile using preset guidance is the V-2 rocket.

 Inertial guidance

-Inertial guidance uses sensitive measurement devices to calculate the location of the missile due to the acceleration put on it after leaving a known position.
+Inertial guidance relies on gyroscopes and accelerometers to estimate a missile's position and velocity after leaving a known starting position, in a process known as dead reckoning.
 Early mechanical systems were not very accurate, and required some sort of external adjustment to allow them to hit targets even the size of a city.
 Modern systems use solid state ring laser gyros that are accurate to within metres over ranges of 10,000 km, and no longer require additional inputs.
 Gyroscope development has culminated in the AIRS found on the MX missile, allowing for an accuracy of less than 100 m at intercontinental ranges.
 Many civilian aircraft use inertial guidance using a ring laser gyroscope, which is less accurate than the mechanical systems found in ICBMs, but which provide an inexpensive means of attaining a fairly accurate fix on location (when most airliners such as Boeing's 707 and 747 were designed, GPS was not the widely commercially available means of tracking that it is today).
 Today guided weapons can use a combination of INS, GPS and radar terrain mapping to achieve extremely high levels of accuracy such as that found in modern cruise missiles.

 Inertial guidance is most favored for the initial guidance and reentry vehicles of strategic missiles, because it has no external signal and cannot be jammed.
 Additionally, the relatively low precision of this guidance method is less of an issue for large nuclear warheads.

+A variant of inertial guidance for engaging slow-moving targets is predicted line of sight (PLOS), which flies the missile along a pre-calculated curved path to remain on the line of sight between launcher and target.
+Since PLOS missiles do not rely on onboard seekers or post-launch command links, they are immune to many countermeasures.
+This method is employed in anti-tank weapons such as the NLAW and FGM-172 SRAW.